kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   inside the container to unprivileged user and group IDs in the node.
 - Make it safer to run workloads that need highly privileged capabilities such as `CAP_SYS_ADMIN`, reducing the risk of impacting the host.
-- Benefit from the security hardening that user namespaces are expected to provide against some of the future unknown runtime and kernel vulnerabilities.
+- Benefit from the security hardening that user namespaces provide against some of the future unknown runtime and kernel vulnerabilities.

 ### Non-Goals